Kindred Spirit Editorial Policies

 Please consider our audience as you choose a topic and approach:

-• Although the magazine goes to more than 11,000 alumni, most of our approximately 35,000 readers are married women in their childbearing years.
-And most are actively involved in church.
+- Although the magazine goes to more than 15,000 alumni, most of our approximately 35,000 readers are not DTS graduates.
+But most are actively involved in church.
 Kindred Spirit is not a forum for theological debate or exegetical controversy, but a popular-market magazine through which we teach God’s Word.

 Kindred Spirit is a ministry of Dallas Theological Seminary.
-We give first priority to articles written by our alumni, faculty, staff, board members, and their families.
-In each issue we try to run a 1,000-word profile of a Dallas Seminary graduate that may be written by a friend of the Seminary.
+We prefer articles written by our alumni, faculty, staff, board members, and their families.
+In each issue we try to run a 1,000-word profile of a DTS graduate that may be written by a friend of the Seminary, however.

 Tips for Successful Articles